Georgia's Old Governor's Mansion

 4th Grade Georgia State Standards

-The Old Governor's Mansion was home to eight Georgia governors from 1839 until 1868.
+Georgia's Old Governor's Mansion was home to eight Georgia governors from 1839 until 1868.
 Governor Joseph E. Brown was one of the most outstanding.
 He served as Georgia's governor during three important periods of history: the Antebellum period, the Civil War and the beginning of Reconstruction.
 He also served more consecutive terms than any other Georgia governor.

 In November 1864, the Mansion served as headquarters for Union General William T. Sherman.
 Sherman's "March to the Sea" brought 30,000 Union soldiers into Milledgeville.